krcb197/PeakRDL-python/docs/generated_package.rst

 .. versionchanged:: 0.9.0

-   Previous versions of peakrdl python used the python ``array.array`` for efficiently moving blocks of data.
+   Previous versions of PeakRDL Python used the python ``array.array`` for efficiently moving blocks of data.
 This was changed in version 0.9.0 in order to accommodate memories which were larger than 64 bit wide which could not be supported as the array type only support entries of up to 64 bit.